Date Posted: August 1, 2017

-Media Literacy @ Your Library, a project of the American Library Association, in collaboration with the Center for News Literacy, is supported by the John S. and James L. Knight Foundation, the Democracy Fund, and the Rita Allen Foundation.
+Media Literacy @ Your Library is a project of the American Library Association in collaboration with the Center for News Literacy @ Stony Brook University, supported by the John S. and James L. Knight Foundation, the Democracy Fund, and the Rita Allen Foundation.

 This project addresses a critical need in the field and the diverse communities libraries serve for adult media literacy training, with a focus on news literacy.
 The goal of the prototype project is to develop media literacy training and complementary resources designed to prepare public library professionals to educate their adult patrons to be informed consumers of media.